Close

 Teaching

 Brendan teaches on the LSHTM Medical Microbiology MSc in areas relating to bacterial pathogenesis and genomics.
-He also delivers lectures on translational microbiology and vaccinology at Imperial College.
+He also delivers lectures on translational microbiology and vaccinology at Imperial College and UCL.

 Research